 Reporting a suspicion of academic misconduct

-Where a member of staff suspects that academic misconduct has taken place, they will report the matter in writing to the Head of School or Department in which the work was undertaken, providing reasons and any relevant evidence.
+Where a member of staff suspects that academic misconduct has taken place, they will report the matter in writing to relevant Academic Misconduct Officer of the School/Department in which the work was undertaken, providing reasons and any relevant evidence.

 In cases of false authorship, the reporting staff member is expected to outline their reasoning for suspecting that the student is not the author of the work submitted and provide any pertinent evidence.
 This may include (but is not limited to): inconsistency in writing style, language and grammar; the assignment not properly addressing the question set; inappropriate referencing and bibliography.
 This may also involve inconsistency in grades/standard of work, and allegations from third parties.

-Where a student has reason to suspect a fellow student of academic misconduct, they may report this, to the Head of the School or Department in which the work was undertaken.
+Where a student has reason to suspect a fellow student of academic misconduct, they may report this, to the Academic Misconduct Officer in which the work was undertaken.
 Anonymity cannot be guaranteed as the accused student has a right of access to information pertaining to their personal data.
 If the reporting student does not give their consent for their identity to be revealed, no further action can be taken, unless additional and/or compelling evidence is identified by an academic member of staff.
 Reports which are motivated by malice will not be considered and will be addressed by the University’s Unacceptable Behaviour Policy and/or Code of Discipline for Students.

 Where a third party has reported a student as having committed academic misconduct and the member of staff authorised by the Head of School or Department believes there is compelling evidence to investigate further, the student will be made aware of all allegations made against them.
 Details of the case will not be shared with the reporting third party due General Data Protection Regulations (GDPR).